Resonantly Driven Electron Bernstein Waves in Magnetized Low-Pressure Capacitive Discharges

 Solving quadratic in $\omega^2$, we get

 Here,

 In the long-wavelength limit ($\lambda \rightarrow 0$), we get $\mathrm{\alpha \simeq \beta \simeq \dfrac{\omega_{pe}^{2}}{\omega_{ce}^{2}}>>1}$ and $\mathrm{\omega \simeq 2 \omega_{ce}}$.
-On the other hand, in the short wavelength limit ($\mathrm{\lambda \rightarrow \infty}$), the Eq.~\ref{neg_sol} reduces to $\mathrm{\omega \simeq \omega_{ce}}$.
+On the other hand, in the short wavelength limit ($\mathrm{\lambda \rightarrow \infty}$), Eq.~\ref{neg_sol} reduces to $\mathrm{\omega \simeq \omega_{ce}}$.
 The dependence of $\mathrm{\omega/\omega_{ce}}$ on $\mathrm{\lambda = \left(k_{\perp}r_L\right)^2}$ for the fundamental harmonic ($\mathrm{n = 1}$) of EBW, obtained from Eq.~\ref{neg_sol} is plotted in Fig.~\ref{disp_vp}(a).
-In this figure, the blue line represents the analytical solution whereas the solid red circles are the numerically obtained modes from the 2D FFT analysis, presented in Fig.~\ref{2d_fft}.
+In this figure, the blue line represents the analytical solution, whereas the solid red circles are the numerically obtained modes from the 2D FFT analysis, presented in Fig.~\ref{2d_fft}.
 Note that in the analytical expression, we have taken $\omega_{pe}$ corresponding to the average bulk plasma density and $T_e = 2 \, \mathrm{eV}$.
-One can also obtain the phase velocity (normalized by the thermal velocity of electrons) of the waves by dividing Eq.~\ref{neg_sol} by $\lambda$.
+The phase velocity (normalized by the thermal velocity of electrons) of the waves can also be obtained by dividing Eq.~\ref{neg_sol} by $\lambda$.
 This phase velocity can be compared with the propagation speed of the waves obtained from the tilt in the wave-like structures in the spatio-temporal electric field.
-This comparision, shown in Fig.~\ref{disp_vp}(b), demonstrates excellent agreement in the propagation speed obtained from numerical simulations and analytical expression.
+This comparison, shown in Fig.~\ref{disp_vp}(b), demonstrates excellent agreement in the propagation speed obtained from numerical simulations and analytical expression.
 This unequivocally demonstrates the propagation of EBW in magnetized CCP discharges. \\ Using Eq.~\ref{neg_sol}, we can also obtain the expression for the ratio of group velocity ($v_{g}$) to phase velocity ($v_{p}$) of EBW in the following form: